NotAcol/dotfiles/README.md

 $ zsh <(curl -s https://raw.githubusercontent.com/zap-zsh/zap/master/install.zsh) --branch release-v1
 ```

->This might backup and replace .zshrc if it does switch them back to this repo's version
+>This might back up and replace .zshrc if it does switch them back to this repo's version

 ```console
 $ zap update all